 The Partnership's financial risk assessment remained reasonable for the last 12 months ended December 31, 2019 (LTM 2020).
 Although earnings for LTM 2020 weakened, key credit metrics remained supportive of the current rating category.
 DBRS Morningstar expects earnings for F2020 to remain relatively stable, although the current Coronavirus Disease (COVID-19) pandemic may have a modestly negative impact on F2020.
-While earnings for Énergir-QDA should remain in line with expectations because of (1) the revenue decoupling mechanism, (2) long-term contracts with industrial customers, and (3) the majority of revenues for F2020 have already been collected in Q1 and Q2, earnings from the Vermont utilities will likely be modestly weaker because of lower demand.
+While earnings for Énergir-QDA should remain in line with expectations because of (1) the revenues for F2020 have already been collected in Q1 and Q2, earnings from the Vermont utilities will likely be modestly weaker because of lower demand.
 DBRS Morningstar expects the Partnership to continue to fund free cash flow deficits from the large capital expenditures program (capex) to expand and renew the network in Québec, and investments by its subsidiaries in renewable projects, through a prudent mix of debt and equity in order to maintain metrics in line with the current ratings.
 Additionally, while investments in non-regulated activities have increased over the past few years, the Partnership's trust deed restricts interest in nonregulated energy-related activities and non-energy-related activities to 10% of total nonconsolidated assets (8.12% in F2019, up from 4.78% in F2018) and thus it will remain a modest segment.
 DBRS Morningstar considers a positive rating action for Énergir to be unlikely, given the regulatory environments and the current key credit metrics of the Partnership.
 A negative rating action could occur if the metrics weakened to a level no longer commensurate with the "A" rating category.